 It’s important to know and understand the symbols on your care labels before attempting to clean any garment, linen or other textile items.
 Read below for our quick overview of what the laundry icons mean.
-If you still find yourself in need help on how to clean an item, please come in to one of our Brisbane elaundry stores and we will be happy to talk you through you laundry care options.
+If you still find yourself in need of help on how to clean an item, please come into one of our Brisbane elaundry stores and we will be happy to talk you through your laundry care options.

 This symbol tells you if the item can be machine-washed, hand-washed or not washed at all.

-- Delicate Cycle: Wash your delicate item using the delicate cycle on your washing machine and separate from other clothing.
+Wash your delicate item using the delicate cycle on your washing machine and separate from other clothing

 Using the right temperature is essential to getting the best washing result.
 Too high water temperature will often destroy the textile or make the colours bleed or fade.
 Too low temperature may leave the clothing item with stains still on it.
 The dots inside the symbol tell you the highest temperature the garment can take before being damaged.